f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

 To complete the proposed exercises, it is recommended to use the free educational license of the Ansys package (Ansys Student).
 It can be downloaded and installed at any time directly from the Ansys website: [Ansys Student](https://www.ansys.com/academic/students).

+During the course, you will be required to use [Google Colab](https://colab.research.google.com/).

+Google Colaboratory, or Colab, is a free, cloud-based Jupyter notebook environment that allows you to write and execute Python code in your browser.
+To get started with Google Colab, you can create a new notebook, write your code, and execute it directly in the browser.

 </p>
 <br>